-III.
-SPECIFIC FUNDING OPPORTUNITIES
+Specific Funding Opportunities

+State Funds

+ISDA reminds applicants that there are restrictions on the utilization of State general fund dollars within cost share projects, and CWMAs should plan their cost share funding request accordingly.
+All projects using State Funds require a 1:1 Match.

+Federal Funds

+USFS Cost Share Funding Requires a minimum of 10% forest canopy coverage in the described CWMA to qualify.
+Due to the forest canopy coverage requirement for USFS funding, many Southern Idaho CWMA will no longer qualify for Federal Cost Share Dollars.
-- A. Flowering Rush Control Projects- Funding for these projects is made available through the Army Corps of Engineers with the following requirements that should be described in the CWMA's AOP (Exhibit 5).
-Maps showing CWMA eligibility for projects can be found in Appendix 8.
-As of the publication date of the Cost Share Handbook all rules and requirements for Flowering Rush projects have not yet been set fully.
-All projects submitted may require further information to be provided to ISDA by the Army Corps. - 1.
-Project must occur on non-Army Corps land - 2.
-Project must be for the control of Flowering rush (Mechanical or Chemical) - 3.
-Projects must be in known infested waterbodies - 4.
-Provide project location description to include lat/long centroid location - 5.
-An explanation of projects control efforts and timing and post treatment monitoring - 6.
-Projects for the inventory of waterbodies only, are not allowable - B. USFS Invasive Plant Projects- Funding for these projects is made available through the US Forest Service.
-In addition to the regular cost share project application, projects utilizing this funding must meet the following requirements: - 1.
-Project area must have 10% forest cover or consist of infested lands adjacent to or associated with weed threatened forested lands.
-(See Appendix 9). - 2.
-Projects must be for the control of Noxious Weeds by mechanical, chemical, and biological controls - 3.
-Equipment and tools may be purchased with this funding but cannot cost more than \$5,000.00 per unit

-- 4. Weed Mapping, Monitoring, and GIS data entry projects are eligible on a case by case basis. - 5.
+- 1. USFS Invasive Plant Projects- Funding for these projects is made available through the US Forest Service.
+In addition to the regular cost share project application, projects utilizing this funding must meet the following requirements: - a.
+Project area must have 10% forest cover or consist of infested lands adjacent to or associated with weed threatened forested lands. - Projects must be for the control of Noxious Weeds by mechanical, chemical, and biological controls - c.
+Equipment and tools may be purchased with this funding but cannot cost more than \$5,000.00 per unit - d.
+Weed Mapping, Monitoring, and GIS data entry projects are eligible on a case-by-case basis. - e.
 Rehabilitation projects for noxious weed infested areas may be eligible

-Section 3: Criteria for Evaluation
+Section 4: Criteria for Evaluation